Saturday, January 29, 2011

 While dating Mark he educated me on how the cognac was made.
 I will try to remember now what he said to me and share that with you.

+B&B is a French spiced liquor and fine cognac.
+Benedictine is a herbal liquor made by monks from as far back as 1510.
+It is composed of 27 herbs and spices.
+(B&B is great over French vanilla ice cream) In 1930 they started bottling the B&B, a mixture of Benedictine and Cognac together.
 The history of B&B Cognac Liqueur dates back to the early 1930's at New York City's famous "21" club.
 During Prohibition, a creative bartender was inspired to combine Benedictine Liqueur with French cognac brandy.
 The drink became such a popular call that the makers of Benedictine decided to bottle these special ingredients together.
 When the distinctive presence of cognac is accompanied by the subtle hints of honey, herbs and spices in Benedictine Liqueur, the flavor is a delicate marriage of the best of both worlds.
 Every bottle of Bénédictine has the initials D.O.M. on the label.
 Mistakenly thought by some to refer to "Dominican Order of Monks" it actually stands for "Deo Optimo Maximo"; "For our best, greatest God".

 If your looking for a smooth, slow drink to romance your special someone for Valentine's Day I would recommend having some on hand along with some special brandy snifter's and settle down after an evening out or meal at home in front of the fireplace and snuggle & sip.
 But may I also recommend .....just one glass!
 Save the rest of the bottle for some more romantic times!